odegaardmaster/Masterthesis/README.md

 The matlab implementation of HCPLSR used for metamodelling:
 - HPLSR.m (Calibrating models)

-- HPLSRpred.m (Testing model)
+- HPLSRpred.m (Prediction model)

-- Example_HCPLSR.m (Example run of HCPLSR model and saving structures for plotting)
+- Example_HCPLSR.m (Example run of HCPLSR metamodelling and saving structures for plotting)

 ### HCPLSR plots